vmware-archive/ihg-ops-workshop/labs/09_backup_restore.md

 The instructions assume you already have a `person` region with data in it.

+## Backup Best Practices

+- If you do not auto-compact, compact the disk stores before taking a backup to reduce the size
+- Back up to SAN or move the backup files off of local disk as soon as the backup completes to avoid losing them in the event of a disaster
+- Periodically verify your backups by restoring to another, identical cluster

 ## Lab Instructions

 1. Start by writing down the value of the entry with key=1 and the entry with key=1001 so we can verfify that the backup worked.
 An example is below.